msadig/drf-api-test/README.md

 ## Intro

-Simplified pizza ordering services with following functionality:
+Simplified pizza ordering service with the following functionality:

 * **Order pizzas:**
     * It's possible to create an order with different pizza flavors, sizes, and quantity